Custom meta layers, recipes and images in Yocto Project (hello-world examples)

 Create a Meta Layer

-Once you have an image compiled as proposed in the section Prerequisites above, create a new meta-customer layer:
+Once you have an image compiled as proposed in the Prerequisites above, create a new meta-customer layer:

 bitbake-layers create-layer PATH